Landscape

 Sick grass

 I am trying to diagnose a possible SAD infection of my new Palmetto St. Augustine grass.
-Even though Palmetto is advertised as a superior St. Augustine, it in fact appears to be very inferior and easily catches all sorts of diseases.
+Even though Palmetto is advertised as a superior St. Augustine, it appears to easily catch diseases.

 These are images of “sick” parts of my grass.
 I am not sure if I have SAD or downy mildew or something else.
 While some pieces of grass show SAD-like symptoms, most show strong symptoms of downy mildew or fungus.